Starting again

 In my younger days I probably got spanked every day.
 Most days I deserved it, the others I’m sure were for evil deeds that I thought I had gotten away with.

 We weren’t special in anyway, just normal.
 That’s just the way most people lived.
+My Dad would often help out someone with a small loan to get them over a hump.
+All done on a handshake.
 Sure we had crime back then just not a lot.
 Respect for others and friends and neighbors helping each other was just the way we lived.

 Just thoughts